At Home Activities with Your 6-12 Month Old Baby

 My little Adelaide became a seven months old baby this month and this stage is SO much fun.
 With the exception of the nasty cold she got and the ensuing sleep regression (everything regression), she is my little angel baby.
-She loves nothing more than to sit and hold toys while watching Lincoln play and her cries are reserved for “it’s time to go to sleep” and “Mom, I need a little more food before I go to sleep.”
+She loves nothing more than to sit and hold toys while watching big brother Lincoln play Her cries are reserved for “it’s time to go to sleep” and “Mom, I need a little more food before I go to sleep.”
 Even when she wakes up after 11-13 hours of sleep and no food she just babbles to herself in her room until I come in with some milk.

 We are finally starting to get into a more normal routine around here and we have afternoon naps lining up for both babies.
 Because Adelaide’s naps are shorter than Lincoln’s one long nap (he just turned two and takes one afternoon nap while she takes one morning and one afternoon nap), I find myself with 30-60 minutes each afternoon when it is just the two of us, me and my 7 month old baby.